 - Sow seeds thinly to prevent over crowding which can lead to humid, moist conditions.

-- Watering systems that provide seedlings water from below are preferable to overhead watering.
+- Seedling trays that provide water from below are preferable to overhead watering.

-- Never water past noon so that the soil surface and the plants are dry by dark
+- Never water past noon so that the soil surface and the plants are dry by evening.